About

 Recent Work

-Disability Arts Online awarded San and Etzali Hernández a 2021 commission to create Sore Loser, a paper and digital zine on queer disabled grief.
+Glasgow International 2021 featured the outdoor filming of San’s poem, “Audience”, with British Sign Language performance from Bea Webster.
+That same year, Disability Arts Online awarded San and Etzali Hernández a commission to create Sore Loser, a paper and digital zine on queer disabled grief.
 The duo also produced a podcast on memorialisation.

-As part of its 40th anniverary in 2019, Proper Tales Press published San’s second chapbook of stories, Anything Not Measurable Is Not Real.
+Proper Tales Press celebrated its 40th anniverary with the 2019 publication of San’s second chapbook of stories, Anything Not Measurable Is Not Real.
 Canada Council for the Arts awarded San a 2020 Digital Originals grant to create an audiobook and film-stories of the chapbook.

 Writing History